World Kidney Day is a global awareness campaign aimed at raising awareness of the importance of our kidneys.

 World Kidney Day is held annually on the second Thursday of March within Kidney Health Month.
 On World Kidney Day and throughout the month, special events and awareness-raising activities take place in communities across British Columbia and around the world.

-See our Kidney Health Month page to learn about BC Renal campaigns for kidney health and early diagnosis of kidney disease.
+Kidney Health Month page to learn about BC Renal campaigns for kidney health and early diagnosis of kidney disease.
 Access easy-to-use tools, resources and more.

-Visit The Kidney Foundation of Canada, BC & Yukon Branch to learn about their local campaigns.
+The Kidney Foundation of Canada, BC & Yukon Branch to learn about their local campaigns.